 Wild squash were more common before the ice age ended.
 They declined due to climate changes and the extinction of animals that ate wild squash.

 The first known domesticated squash is C. pepo in Mexico 8 - 10,000 years ago.
 Squash was important to many pre-colonial American cultures.
 That word is from the Narragansett askutasquash, meaning "eaten raw or uncooked".
-It has been proposed that cushaw is from a native language, but this is unproven.
+Cushaw may also be from a native language, but this is unproven.